psikosen/BuilderResources/README.md

 ## General info
-This is a collection of useful links to Gangstas trying to get into engineering.
+This is a collection of useful links for General Gee's trying to get into engineering.

 ## Versioning
-Project is created with:
 * version: 0.1

 ## Links